 The Shakespeare-trained Ian Holm, who appeared as a track coach in “Chariots of Fire,” as the traitorous Ash in “Alien,” and as Bilbo Baggins in the “Lord of the Rings” films, died on June 19th.
 I would make an “LOTR” joke about how he is now reunited with his “precious”…except death is no laughing matter.

 July was a tough month.
 I knew, after July 4th came and went and our physical call center remained shuttered to all but a few essential employees, that we were “in this” for some time to come.
-I spent a muted Fourth of July home alone, a far cry from Independence Days past in which I would take in fireworks celebrations in places as different as Boston, Chicago, and San Francisco, and, once or twice upon a time, from as far away as Reykjavik or Moscow.
+I spent a muted Fourth of July home alone, a far cry from Independence Days past in which I would take in fireworks celebrations in places as different as Boston, Chicago, and San Francisco, and, once or twice upon a time, from as far away as Reykjavik or Moscow, no doubt raising eyebrows in my American flag t-shirt (kidding).

 Residents of Georgia and members of Congress grieved the passing of U.S. Congressman John Lewis, who spent 30+ years in the United States House of Representatives, from 1987 until his death on July 17th.
 Just as noteworthy as his career in politics, Lewis helped organize the 1963 March on Washington, and led the first march from Selma to Montgomery.
 He authored a bill to open the National Museum of African American History, and fought for over 15 years for it to become law.
 In 2011, Lewis was awarded the Presidential Medal of Freedom by President Barack Obama.
 Lewis died at age 80, of pancreatic cancer.